 Market Street Wealth Management is an SEC-registered financial advisor firm with Indianapolis, Indiana as its headquarters.
-It currently holds more than $300 million in assets under management (AUM), according to the latest records the firm filed with the SEC.
+It currently holds millions in assets under management (AUM), according to the latest records the firm filed with the SEC.
 The firm provides a variety of services, including financial planning, investment management and retirement plan consulting.

 Market Street Wealth Management Background

 Market Street Wealth Management was founded in 2001.
 Its managing partner is Kevin J. Ervin.
 Today, it operates as a fee-only, SEC-registered investment advisor (RIA).
 Its employees include certified financial planners (CFPs), certified public accountants (CPAs) and an investment analyst.